|

 only, and the whole dream took place during

-the water a crocodile was lurking.
-It wasn't
+ebb.
+In the water a crocodile was lurking.

-a real one, and it had its mind set on
+behaved just as a real one, and it had its

-killing its prey, just as a real one.
+mind set on killing its prey, just as a real

-didn't care about anyone else but me, and it
+anyone else but me, and it just waited for

 course, for the threat of the crocodile.